FrankRay78/troubleshooting-remote-development-teams/README.md

 Improving remote development is easier and less costly than you may think, but it does mean changing how a company works.
 The development team and company management must really want to.
 Otherwise, inertia takes hold and everything stays the same.

 If you are unhappy with your development team, they may need more detailed guidance.
 Clear and effective software requirements can help with this.
-[Get in touch if you need our help](https://frankray.net)

 ## Contributing